top of page

 • Pest & Rot Resistance: Naturally resistant to pests and decay, providing a healthier growing environment.

-• Heat Retention: Metal pots can get hot under sunlight; proper placement and insulation are important.
+• Heat Retention: Metal pots can get hot under sunlight; proper placement and insulation are essential.

 • Customization: Available in a variety of shapes, sizes, and finishes to suit any aesthetic.